BlazeFTL/Link-Shortner-uBlockOrigin/README.md

+***Do not expect any help regarding Bitcoin,faucet site and shortners from me

 Everyone is expected to use firefox with mv2 uBlockOrigin(with firefox if possible) Theres no support for mv3 uBlockOrigin lite (considering only i help) You shouldn't have any dns/App that blocks ads in a browser